exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 ## Tell the World

-When you finished your document type implementation, we are happy to list it on the README of this repository, so that others can find it.
+When you are finished with your document type implementation, we are happy to list it on the README of this repository, so that others can find it.
 Just open an issue!